Skip to content

 ----

-An example of the associated `HTTPRoute` resource, `sales-db`, that attaches to the dedicated `Gateway` object:
+The following example shows the associated `HTTPRoute` resource, `sales-db`, which attaches to the dedicated `Gateway` object:

 .Example `HTTPRoute` resource